awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 1. Add the [https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKSVPCResourceController](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKSVPCResourceController) managed policy to the [cluster role](service_IAM_role.md#create-service-role) that is associated with your Amazon EKS cluster\.
 The policy allows the role to manage network interfaces, their private IP addresses, and their attachment and detachment to and from network instances\.

    1. Determine the ARN of your cluster IAM role\.
-Replace *my\-cluster* with the name of your cluster\.
+Replace `my-cluster` with the name of your cluster\.

       ```
       aws eks describe-cluster --name my-cluster --query cluster.roleArn --output text